 ALSO READPlea in HC for removal of counsel appointed by AAP government HC seeks AAP govt's reply on plea against Delhi Assembly rule Consider grievances of street vendors: HC tells AAP govt Excess fee refund: HC refrains from staying AAP govt action HC asks AAP govt to display vacancies in schools on website

+His contractor also did not help.
+After battling depression for a while, he decided to take the matter to the court.
 "My family believes I am suffering from blood cancer.
 I cannot tell them the truth.
 I felt like committing suicide at one point.
 I keep thinking what was my fault," the appellant said in his plea.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)